valkey-io/valkey-doc/topics/cluster-tutorial.md

 all.

 Now we can write a more interesting application for testing cluster behavior.
-A simple consistency checking application that uses a set of counters, by default 1000, and sends `INCR` commands to increment the counters.
+A comprehensive consistency checking application that uses a set of counters, by default 1000, and sends `INCR` commands to increment the counters.

 However instead of just writing, the application does two additional things:

 * When a counter is updated using `INCR`, the application remembers the write.
 * It also reads a random counter before every write, and check if the value is what we expected it to be, comparing it with the value it has in memory.

-What this means is that this application is a simple **consistency checker**, and is able to tell you if the cluster lost some write, or if it accepted a write that we did not receive acknowledgment for.
+What this means is that this application is a **consistency checker**, and is able to tell you if the cluster lost some write, or if it accepted a write that we did not receive acknowledgment for.
 In the first case we'll see a counter having a value that is smaller than the one we remember, while